Counting geodesics on expander surfaces: Introduction

 \begin{thm} Let $\delta, s_0, \epsilon>0$.
 There exists a constant $c=c(\delta,s_0,\epsilon)$ such that for any $\delta$-expander surface $X$ of genus $g$ with systole at least $s_0$ and any $L>c \cdot g (\log g)^2$,

 \end{thm}

-\begin{rmk} It is conceivable that the $c \cdot g (\log g)^2$ can be improved to $c\cdot g \log g$, though some new methods would be necessary.
+\begin{rmk} It is conceivable that the $L>c \cdot g (\log g)^2$ condition can be weakened to $L>c\cdot g \log g$, though some new methods would be necessary.
 Our technique relies on sampling the geodesic at times that are at least $c \log g$ apart, in order to ensure independence.
 But we believe one should be able to argue with less independence.

 We do not anticipate that the bound can be made smaller than $c\cdot g \log g$.
-We now sketch why this is true.
-Consider the same surfaces glued from fixed size pants as in \Cref{rmk:simple-nonopt}.
+We now sketch a reason for this.
+Consider the surfaces glued from fixed size pants described \Cref{rmk:simple-nonopt}.
 Any filling closed geodesic must intersect every pair of pants, and for the decomposition into fixed size pants, we anticipate that this event is governed by the classical ``coupon collector problem.''
 This is the problem of determining how many independent, uniform draws (with replacement) from a collection of $n$ different objects are needed before it is highly likely that every object has been drawn at least once.
 The transition from low to high probability occurs around $c \cdot n\log n$ draws.
-This also matches the solution to the analogous ``cover time'' problem for random regular graphs \cite{cf2005}.
+This also matches the solution to the analogous ``cover time'' problem for random regular graphs \cite{bk1989, cf2005}.

 However, we anticipate surfaces sampled from the three random models we discuss below to behave differently.
 In particular we do not anticipate that such surfaces have a decomposition into pants of bounded size.
-For these models, it is conceivable that the result above might hold for $L>c\cdot g$, as suggested in \cite[Question p.5]{wx2022} (for the Weil-Petersson model). \end{rmk}
+For these models, it is conceivable that the result above might hold for $L>c\cdot g$ (as suggested in \cite[Question p.5]{wx2022} for the Weil-Petersson model). \end{rmk}